Emissions Testing in Alaska

 No. Diesel vehicles do not need emissions testing in Alaska.
 The state has no mandatory program, and diesel vehicles are treated the same as gasoline vehicles for registration purposes.

 This does not apply because Alaska has no emissions testing requirement.
-If you receive a voluntary diagnostic test from a private mechanic and issues are found, repairs are at your discretion since no state mandate exists.
+If you receive a voluntary diagnostic scan from a private mechanic and issues are found, repairs are at your discretion.
+No state mandate exists.

 There is no emissions testing cost in Alaska because no mandatory program exists.
-Private mechanics may charge for voluntary OBD-II scans or diagnostic services, but fees are not regulated by the state.
+When the Anchorage program was active, tests cost between $60 and $70 at certified stations.
+Private mechanics may charge for voluntary OBD-II scans or diagnostic services, but those fees are not regulated by the state.

 No appointments are needed for emissions testing because Alaska does not require it.
 If you want a voluntary diagnostic check, contact a local mechanic to schedule service.

 Alaska does not have designated emissions testing locations because no program exists.
-Private auto shops can perform diagnostic scans upon request.
-The state DMV does not maintain a list of testing stations.
+The former certified inspection stations in Anchorage and Fairbanks no longer operate as part of any state program.
+Private auto shops can perform diagnostic scans on request.
+The Alaska Division of Motor Vehicles does not maintain a list of testing stations.

 No credit card required.
 Free plan available forever.